 I received this book for free from the author in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a Kindle edition that was published by Amazon Digital Services on May 17, 2014 and has 301 pages.
+contemporary romance that was published by Amazon Digital Services on May 17, 2014 and has 301 pages.

 Explore it on Goodreads or Amazon.